chr0n06/PirateDice/README.md

 - [x] Implementing the Death
 - [x] Implementing the lost tempPts when player obtain three Deaths
 - [ ] Implementing the beat the death
+- [ ] Implementing the ending turn
+- [ ] Implementing the setup menu

 #### Cards
 -End Turn effect-
 - [x] Implementing the BL for : PirateCard
 - [x] Implementing the BL for : GoldenPiece